onsah/CV/src/main.typ

   "Berlin, Germany",
   "Oct 2025 - Feb 2026",
   [
-    Worked in Redshift database engine to migrate an existing system that is implemented outside of the engine to the inside.
+    Migrated an existing external component into the Redshift database engine.

     - Studied the existing implementation codebase and documented the functionality.
-    - Ported a program written in a Python lambda into C++ code within the core engine codebase.
+    - The old component was written in Python.
+I converted it into C++.
     - Ported external data extraction functionality to extract the necessary information from within the database engine.
-    - Written Unit tests and end to end tests.
+    - Written unit tests and end to end tests to ensure compatibility with the existing beahviour.
   ]
 )

 #exp(
   "Carbon Health",
-  "Full Stack Developer (70% Backend)",
+  "Full Stack Developer (Primarily Backend)",
   "Turkey (Remote)",
   "Feb 2021 - Sep 2023",
   [
     - Mostly backend using Scala \& Kotlin
     - Writing/Maintaining new microservices
-      - Using technologies including PostgreSQL, gRPC, SQS/SNS,Jan Elastic Search and many others.
+      - Using technologies including PostgreSQL, gRPC, SQS/SNS, Elastic Search and many others.
+      - Led the design and implementation of a microservice from scratch.
     - Optimized a long running database read job from 25 hours to 40 minutes with better use of database indexes and optimizing queries to reduce time complexity.
     - Designed and integrated an async workflow into the current system.
 Instrumented logging and observability tools to monitor problems easily.
-      - Designed and implemented a microservice.
     - Worked on React Native projects when needed.
   ]
 )